sync-for-science/sync-for-science.github.io/index.md

     <input type="hidden" name="_next" value="http://syncfor.science/thanks" />
 </form>

-<em>Sync for Science and S4S are service marks of the U.S. Department of Health and Human Services</em>
+<em>Sync for Science and S4S are trademarks of the U.S. Department of Health and Human Services</em>